dscho/pagefind-xkcd-demo/content/comics/2019-1-23-internet-archive.md

 Ponytail: Yeah - the same thing freaks me out about having a body.

 Cueball: I know, right??
-I don't even know what half these parts do!
+I don't even know what half these parts *do*!

 Ponytail: And yet if they stop, we die!